Quiz (TV series): Production

+Development

+In March 2018, Deadline Hollywood reported that Left Bank Pictures was developing a television adaptation of Quiz.
+In April 2019, Left Bank was in talks for Stephen Frears to direct the adaptation.

+In August 2019, it was announced that ITV and AMC co-commissioned the drama series, with Graham writing and Frears directing all three episodes.

+Filming

 The scenes in the Who Wants to be a Millionaire? studio were filmed in a set constructed at Wimbledon Studios.
 Scenes were also filmed outside Southwark Crown Court and inside a former court building in Hammersmith.

+International broadcasts

+In Australia, the Nine Network, which aired both Who Wants to Be a Millionaire? and its Hot Seat spin-off between 1999 and 2023, aired the serial in three parts on consecutive Thursday nights in late 2021.
+The first part, which aired on 25 November 2021, followed an episode of Hot Seat in which contestant Antony McManus became the show's final winner.

 Reception

-On Rotten Tomatoes, the series holds a 95% "Certified Fresh" approval rating based on 36 reviews, with an average rating of 7.57/10.
+On Rotten Tomatoes, the series holds a 95% approval rating based on 36 reviews, with an average rating of 7.57/10.
 The website's consensus reads, "With clever writing, a slick production, and a pitch perfect Michael Sheen, Quiz crafts a captivating snapshot of a wild scandal that will keep viewers on their toes."

-Ingram himself praised the series, calling it "balanced".
+Ingram himself, who has always denied the charges, praised the series, calling it "balanced".